Jimbomoso/Real-world-vue/README.md

 ## Overview

-This is an event vue app that uses vue, axios and a faux api.
+This is an event app that loads dynamic data by makiing asynchronous API calls.
+Axios is used to make the API calls.
+The calls are made in a component's lifecycle hook.

 ## Project setup
 ```